 Weather in Iceland in October

 October is a cross-over and a transition month in Iceland.
-As for the weather, you can expect temperatures to be as low as 2 degrees Celsius (36 F) and a high temperature of around 7 degrees Celsius (45 F).
+As for the weather, you can expect the temperature in Iceland in October to be as low as 2 degrees Celsius (36 F) and a high temperature of around 7 degrees Celsius (45 F).

-With each passing day, the day light will be shorter and shorter.
-Sun rises at 07:36 am at the start of the month, which are the early weeks of October.
-As we go further along the way, sun rises after 08:00 from the 20th of October to up to 09:00 am towards the end of the month.
+With each passing day, the daylight will be shorter and shorter.
+The sun rises at 07:36 am at the start of the month, which is the early weeks of October.
+As we go further along the way, the sun rises after 08:00 am from the 20th of October to 09:00 am towards the end of the month.

 October is also the wettest month in Iceland.
-It is usually light drizzle leading to pouring rains especially in the middle of the month and end.
-It is windy too at the same time, so water proof-windproof clothing as usual are your uniforms.
-But as always, the rain amount depends on which part of Iceland you are visiting.
-Reykjavik was definitely rainier then the southern country side.
+It is usually light drizzle leading to pouring rains, especially in the middle of the month and end.
+It is windy too at the same time, so waterproof-windproof clothing, as usual, is your uniform.

 Remember most of Europe experiences rain around this time of the year.
 We were in Paris, a week before Iceland and it rained there.
 Same thing in Budapest last year.
 If you are in Seattle or Vancouver, you know it!